mirror/chromium/mojo/public/tools/bindings/README.md

     field, enum value, interface method, or method parameter was introduced.
     See [Versioning](#Versioning) for more details.

+**`[EnabledIf=FeatureFlag]`**
+:   The `EnabledIf` attribute is used to conditionally disable definitions at
+    interface generation time.
+This can be used to specify mojom definitions that should only be used on one platform.

 ## Generated Code For Target Languages

 When the bindings generator successfully processes an input Mojom file, it emits